Shreeramghimire/AI_Engineering/Keras.md

 This hierarchical feature learning is what makes deep networks powerful.
 Instead of hand-engineering features, the network discovers them automatically.

 Key advantage: Depth allows the network to represent complex functions with far fewer neurons than a shallow network would need.

+Inputs: raw data, such as images and text

+Deep networks can consume raw data directly:

+- Images – as 3D tensors (height, width, channels) via CNNs

+- Text – as sequences of tokens via RNNs/Transformers

+- Audio – as spectrograms or waveforms

+- Video – as sequences of frames

+This means deep networks preserve the structure of the data, which is crucial for tasks like image recognition and language modeling.